 Delhi-Alwar RRTS: Real estate impact

 The Delhi-Alwar RRTS will provide enhanced connectivity to key areas along the corridor, including Delhi, Gurgaon, Manesar, Rewari, Bawal and Alwar.
 It will provide a quick link to these areas while reducing traffic congestion.
-The upcoming infrastructure is provide easy access to commercial zones in these towns.
-Moreover, it is expected to boost the development of real estate in these areas.
-Owing to easy access to the RRTS, the areas along the corridor will also attract home seekers, creating demand for residential properties.
-These developments are likely to result in an increase in property prices.
+The upcoming infrastructure will provide easy access to commercial zones in these towns.

 FAQs